How To Quit Smoking

 Don’t give up.
 It’s hard to stop smoking, but it’s worth it.

 Ready to take the first step?
-Beacon Health Options can help.
+Carelon Behavioral Health can help.

-Beacon Health Options is here to help you with behavioral health treatment for depression, anxiety, marriage and family problems, or alcohol and drug abuse.
+Carelon Behavioral Health is here to help you with behavioral health treatment for depression, anxiety, marriage and family problems, or alcohol and drug abuse.

 You do not need approval for individual, family or group therapy.
 Also, you do not need a referral from your regular doctor.

 English/Spanish interpreter services available 24 hours a day, 7 days a week.